ubccpsc/310/docs/26w1/syllabus.md

 Concessions are considered under UBC's
 [Grounds for Academic Concession](https://vancouver.calendar.ubc.ca/campus-wide-policies-and-regulations/academic-concession).
-To request one, email the Course Coordinator with a description of which assessment the request concerns and the relevant circumstances.
+To request one, please fill out [this form](https://ubc.ca1.qualtrics.com/jfe/form/SV_556JGIKU0jaNmLk) and we will respond to you as soon as possible.

 Concessions vary by assessment: